-In most countries, bread is made with a variety of milled wheat gains.
+Bakers in most countries make bread with various milled wheat gains.
 In Scandinavia, it is relatively cold, so grain-like rye is much better suited for the climate.
-So that means that rye flour is commonly used in a bunch of different ways and very commonly in bread.
+So that means we commonly use rye flour, and most commonly in bread.
 This is my Danish rye bread recipe.

-Here in Denmark rye bread is a staple of our cuisine.
-It’s very common to eat it every day for lunch.
+Here in Denmark, rye bread is a staple of our cuisine.
+Almost everyone eats it for lunch every day.
 It’s dark, it’s malty, and it’s usually full of delicious moist seeds.

 The history of rye bread in Danish cuisine

-The rye grain originates from present-day Turkey, but came to Denmark through tradesmen and has been grown in Denmark for over 1000 years.
+The rye grain originates from present-day Turkey but came to Denmark through merchants and has been grown in Denmark for over 1000 years.

-It’s also been baked for all that time, although in earlier times bread was probably a lot less palatable than modern bread.
-It’s described as very coarse, baked using unsifted flour, lumpy, sour, and often half moldy.
+The Danish people have been baking rye bread all that time, although, in earlier times, bread was probably a lot less palatable than modern bread.
+This article describes it as coarse, baked using unsifted flour, lumpy, sour, and often half moldy.
 Yikes.